GenericJam/roarm/guides/getting-started.md

 # Robot is automatically connected and ready to use
 Roarm.Robot.move_to_position(%{x: 100.0, y: 0.0, z: 150.0, t: 0.0})
 ```

+**Note:** `Roarm.start_robot()` automatically starts the required registry for GenServer management.
+For production applications, you should add the registry to your application's supervision tree (see Production Setup below).

 ### 2. Manual Setup (Advanced)